 Switch to years only:

-The actual gap of 19 months is not at all obvious.
+The actual gap of more than one year is not at all obvious.
 Of course, never lie about dates.
 And be prepared to discuss any gaps in interviews.

 Preemptive Tactics to Avoid Employment Gaps